 A student may withdraw from a course starting the day after the drop deadline.
 Unlike dropping, a course withdrawal appears on the student's transcript with a grade of "W." Students may withdraw from a course until approximately 65% of it has been completed.
-Specific withdrawal deadlines can be found on the Office of the Registrar's website (https://www.bethel.edu/registrar/important-datesschedules/).
+Specific withdrawal deadlines can be found on the Office of the Registrar's website.